apache/datafusion-ballista/README.md

 ## Project Status

-A common question is whether Ballista is production-ready.
-The answer is "it depends".
-We encourage you to try Ballista for your use case and make your own determination.

 Ballista supports a wide range of SQL, including CTEs, Joins, and Subqueries and can execute complex queries at scale.

+Ballista is maturing quickly and is now working towards being production ready.
+See the following roadmap for more details.

 ## Roadmap